rdotzlaw/COMP4710-Group-11/src/unsupervised_learning/README.md

 The following analysis was performed on the Kenya.csv data.
 More analysis will be available for the Malawi data as well as the US_WEKK46_COVID.csv data.
 All graphic and table result can be found in "clustering_result.xlsx"

 ## The age/gender sub groups statistics
-### Comparison of frequencies of post COVID symptoms between two age groups (ordered by the level of differences)
+### Comparison of frequencies of post COVID symptoms between two age groups (ordered by differences)
 ![post_COVID_symptom_age](age_percentage.png)
 - for age group > 50 years old, the symptoms of "Preixsting condition", "Non communicatable disease" and "Fatigue" are much more prevalent that the younger group.
 This is reasonable because of the bias of the age.
 - Some symptoms occured more in group of <=50 years old, such as "Diarrhea", "Loss of Taste".